Mohamed02Emad/TeamUpGrad/README.md

 ## Description
-The TeamUpGrad app is an app to help students find a team for their graduation project.
+The TeamUpGrad app is designed to assist students in finding suitable team members for their graduation projects.

 ## Contributors

 ### Android Developers